Lewis Hamilton says ‘archaic mindsets’ must change following Nelson Piquet slur - NewsBreak

 Lewis Hamilton says ‘archaic mindsets’ must change following Nelson Piquet slur

-Lewis Hamilton insists “archaic mindsets” need to change after it emerged former Formula One world champion Nelson Piquet used a racial slur towards the Mercedes driver.
+Lewis Hamilton insists “archaic mindsets” need to change after it emerged former Formula One world champion Nelson Piquet used a racial epithet towards the Mercedes driver.

-Reports in Brazil claim an interview conducted following the 2021 British Grand Prix has surfaced in which Piquet, 69, uses an offensive expression aimed at Hamilton.
+Reports in Brazil claim an interview conducted following the 2021 British Grand Prix has surfaced in which Piquet, 69, uses a slur aimed at Hamilton.

-The Brazilian, who won the world title on three occasions, is reported to have been discussing a collision between Hamilton and his rival Max Verstappen on the opening lap at Silverstone which saw the Dutchman retire from the race.
+The Brazilian is reported to have been discussing a collision between Hamilton and his title rival Max Verstappen which saw the Dutchman retire from the race.

 Hamilton responded to the story coming to light by calling for action.

-The PA news agency understands Piquet’s access to the Formula One paddock is likely to be revoked if he does not issue a public apology to Hamilton.

-Seven-time world champion Hamilton posted on Twitter: “It’s more than language.
+The seven-time world champion posted on Twitter: “It’s more than language.
 These archaic mindsets need to change and have no place in our sport.
 I’ve been surrounded by these attitudes and targeted my whole life.

 “There has been plenty of time to learn.
 Time has come for action.”